 The school will monitor the impact of the policy using:

-- The Online Safety Log Book which is stored securely and monitored by the Online Safety Leads and Child Protection Team. - Monitoring reports on Securus Software (monitored daily by Mr Sweeney) - Reports from Internet Filtering System.
+- The Online Safety log Book which is stored securely and monitored by the Online Safety Leads and Child Protection Team.

+- Monitoring reports on Securus Software

+- Reports from Internet Filtering System.

-• Surveys/Questionnaires of stakeholders.
+- Surveys/Questionnaires of stakeholders.

 Roles and Responsibilities